 Phoenix Product Liability Attorney

 Not all consumer products are safe for use.
 Negligent manufacturers can produce items that contain defects.
 At Gallagher & Kennedy, we come to the aid of customers after injuries from defective and dangerous products.
-Our Phoenix product liability attorneys help injured consumers bring lawsuits against manufacturers and distributors for producing items that are unsafe for use.
-If you or someone you love has injuries from a defective product, vehicle or medical device, please contact us for a free legal consultation.
+Our Phoenix product liability lawyers help injured consumers bring lawsuits against manufacturers and distributors for producing items that are unsafe for use.
+If you or someone you love has injuries from a defective product, vehicle, or medical device, please contact us for a free legal consultation.

 Why Choose Us?

 - We are a results-oriented personal injury law firm that always starts by listening to you.

 - We have helped clients in Arizona ranging from Fortune 500 companies to individuals.

 - We understand product liability laws and how to properly litigate these cases.

 - We have extensive practice area experience – over 40 years.